sugu2344/Task6/README.md

-# **Shopping Cart Application**
+# **Shopping Cart Application 🛒**

-## **Overview**
+## ** 📌Overview 🏌️‍♀️**

 This is a React.js application that simulates an e-commerce experience by interacting with the Fake Store API to fetch and display products.
-It features a product page, a cart page, and the ability to add/remove items from the cart, along with a dynamic total price calculation.
+It features a product page, a cart page, and the ability to add/remove items from the cart, along with a dynamic total price calculation.🏌️‍♀

-## **Features**
+## **Features 🔎**

 - **Product Listing Page**
   - Fetches a list of products from the Fake Store API and displays them in a responsive layout.